-Published By Janet Gershen-Siegel at January 17, 2018
+Published By Janet Gershen-Siegel at January 17th, 2018

-One way of acquiring business credit is by granting a personal guarantee.
+One way of getting business credit is by granting a personal guarantee.
 This personal guarantee can originate from you, but it can also come from an investor.
 If a family member (your semi-rich uncle, say) would like to have a portion of your new business, why not offer a chunk in exchange for them giving a personal guarantee to a lender or credit issuer?

 Personal guarantees do come with a degree of risk.
 If your business does not succeed, then your investor could be left holding the bag if you default on loans and the like.
 For that reason, asking somebody to grant a personal guarantee for you is not something which either of you should take lightly.